yakresponder/react-native-aculab-client/src/AculabBaseClass-README.md

 ### 3. If registration is successful you obtain a client object and AculabBaseClass can be used to its full extent

-**NOTE: that registration can only occur when AculabBaseClass._callState is 'idle'.**

 **NOTE: In production the apiAccessKey should stay secret, therefore the WebRTC Token should be obtained by your server and passed to your app for registration.**

-Use state **AculabBaseClass._callState** as indication of current state.

 #### Call Client

-1. Call AculabBaseClass.callClient(clientName: string, client?) method
+1. Call AculabBaseClass.callClient(clientName: string) method

 **NOTE: In order to successfully call between clients, they must be registered under the same Aculab Cloud Username.
 For Example user 'Anna123' registered under Cloud Username 'blue.star@company.com' can call 'Tom123' if 'Tom123' is registered under Cloud Username 'blue.star@company.com'.
 If 'Tom123' is registered under Cloud Username 'green.star@company.com' the call will always fail.**

 #### Call Service

-1. call AculabBaseClass.callService(serviceName: string, client?) method
+1. call AculabBaseClass.callService(serviceName: string) method

 **NOTE: In order to successfully call service, the user calling the service must be registered under the same Aculab Cloud Username as the service.
 For Example user 'Anna123' registered under Cloud Username 'blue.star@company.com' can call inbound service 'current-time' registered under Cloud Username 'blue.star@company.com'.
 If 'Anna123' would register under Cloud Username 'green.star@company.com' the call to the service will always fail.**